Andra Capital launches blockchain-based fund via Silicon Valley Coin

 Providing access to the fund via a token solves the liquidity issue.

-“On the blockchain, we’re able to securitize traditional illiquid assets into tradable security tokens,” managing partner Haydar Haba, told me.
+“On the blockchain, we’re able to securitize traditional illiquid assets into tradable security tokens,” managing partner Haydar Haba told me.
 “Rather than issue paper certificates to our investors, ownership in our fund is unitized and digitized through seamless smart contracts, which are embedded with legal structures, regulatory requirements, and ownership transfer conditions.
 Investors benefit from the option to hold our asset-backed security token, Silicon Valley Coin, like a stock or trade it at its current market value without having to wait 10 years for liquidity, as with traditional VCs.”

 Andra Capital is offering investment opportunities in its fund through its regulatory-compliant Silicon Valley Coin (SVC).
 SVC is open to permitted U.S. and global investors and gives each investor an ownership stake in the fund.
 SVC is a security token backed by real, legally registered securities in private, late-stage technology companies.